emilwallner/Deep-Learning-From-Scratch/README.md

 # Deep Learning From Scratch

+There are six snippets of code that made deep learning what it is today.
+[This article](http://floydhub.com/) covers the inventors and the background to their breakthroughs.
+In this repo, you can find all the code samples from the story.

 - **The Method of Least Squares**: The first cost function
 - **Gradient Descent**: Finding the minimum of the cost function
 - **Linear Regression**: Automatically decrease the cost function